$27,000 melons? Japan's expensive fruit habit

 But while many Japanese extol the exceptional flavors of these fruit, Smith Fujishima says it's often too sweet for her Australian-raised tatste buds, and Western palettes in general.

-"These fruits seem to be more delicious in a subtle way," she says, hinting that the fine packaging and good marketing may influence people's opinion on the taste.
+"These fruits seem to be more delicious in a subtle way," Gehrt adds, hinting that the fine packaging and good marketing may influence people's opinion on the taste.

-"(People's perceptions may also be affected by the fruit's beautiful appearance and presentation as well as its more appealing texture."
+"People's perceptions may also be affected by the fruit's beautiful appearance and presentation as well as its more appealing texture."